-As a camp director during this crisis, you need to help camp families understand the logistics of getting their kids and themselves ready for camp this summer while also providing emotional support to staff, families, and campers.
+As a camp director during this crisis, you need to implement best practices for communicating with summer camp families so they understand the logistics of getting their kids and themselves ready for camp this summer while also providing emotional support to staff, families, and campers.
 You’re also adjusting your plans to get ready for camp in a window that continues to get smaller.

 As we detailed in the “How Camps are Responding to COVID-19 So Far” post, we’ve been calling all of our client camps and asking them what resources they need from us.
 One specific request that has emerged frequently in these calls is guidance on how to communicate with camp families and staff during the COVID-19 crisis.

 Your Communication with Parents Matters More than Ever